martinalupini/progetto-SDCC/README.md

 ```
 ./Scripts/start.sh
 ```
-After that 16 containers (15 nodes and the registry) will be started.
+After that 17 containers (15 nodes and the two registries) will be started.
 At the end, the node with the higher ID will be elected.

 ## Interacting with the simulation